Arn-BAuA/SensorNetwork/README.md

 ### Step 2: Installing an OS on the server
 For the server we used the headless version of raspbian.

+Here is a bit of confusion around the internet on how to configure this system.
+In earlyer versions of raspbian you would have flased the system onto an sd-card and would have provided a file with the credentials of you network.
+Upon first boot, the pi would than log into the network and you could login remotely via ssh as default user.<br>
+This procedure changed.
+The network as well as the user for the ssh connection can be created with the rpimager tool by clicking on the "cog"-symbol before flasing.

+Now is a good time to update the system:
+After some time the machine should appear in the network.
+To establish an ssh connection use:

+<pre><code>
+ssh userName@ip.add.res.s
+</code></pre>

+On the machine
+<pre><code>
+sudo apt-get update
+sudo apt-get upgrade
+</code></pre>
+can be run to update the machine.
+If not done already, this is also a good moment to allocate the current ip-address as fixed address for the server in the router configuration.

 ### Step 3: Installing and configuring ufw

+To controll the visibility and accessability of all services on the server, ufw will be installed.

+<pre><code>
+sudo apt-get install ufw
+</code></pre>

+In ufw, we go for a configuration, where every incomming connection is denied, instead of some connections that we explicitly allow.<br>
+To add a rule that denies every incomming connection run:

+<pre><code>
+sudo ufw default deny incoming
+</code></pre>

+The next command allows us to connect to the machine via ssh (IMPORTANT):

+<pre><code>
+sudo ufw allow ipOfYourMachine on any port 22
+</code></pre>

+Here, ipOfYourMachine is the machine you want to use for the administration.
+To allow a connection from Your machine to MariaDB (as soon as maria DB is installed) add the following rule:

+<pre><code>
+sudo ufw allow ipOfYourMachine on any port 3306
+</code></pre>

+(We use the default MariaDB port)
+The rule for MQTT is a bit diffrent.
+Since we operate on a closed hidden network, we don't want to explicitly allow every device in the network to use the MQTT broker provided by our server.
+We just allow all incomming connections from the sub mask of our network to use the mqtt-broker:

+<pre><code>
+sudo ufw allow Sub.Net.Mask.Of.Rooter.0/24 to any port 1883
+</code></pre>

+To double check, if the rules are correct (especially the one for ssh) You can run:

+<pre><code>
+sudo ufw status
+</code></pre>

+To enable the fire wall, once everything is correct, run:

+<pre><code>
+sudo ufw enable
+</code></pre>

 ### Step 4: Installing and testing MariaDB

+Install mariadb on the server:

+<pre><code>
+sudo apt-get install mariadb-server
+</code></pre>

+At the moment mariadb is configured to only be availabel on the loopback interface of the machine.
+To check, if the installation is working so far use:

+<pre><code>
+sudo mysql -u root
+</code></pre>

+to make the database accessible on the network, two things must be done: The database needs to be set up to be available on the local network, and a user with premissions to access the database from outside the local machine needs to be created.

+To open the db-server on the local net edit the following file:

+<pre><code>
+/etc/mysql/mariadb.conf.d/50-server.cnf
+</code></pre>

+That file contains a line that reads:

+<pre><code>
+bind-address = 127.0.0.1
+</code></pre>

+This ties the database to the loopback interface.
+We changed the line to

+<pre><code>
+bind-address = 0.0.0.0
+</code></pre>

+effectively opening the database on all network interfaces available from all ip-addresses.
+A binding to a subnet mask would have been more elegant, but I could not figure out how to do it. <br>
+For changes in the config to take affect, You need to restart the mariaDB-server:

+<pre><code>
+systemctl restart mariadb.service
+</code></pre>

+To create a user that can access the database log in again with:

+<pre><code>
+sudo mysql -u root
+</code></pre>

+To create a user that can administrate all databases on the server use:

+<pre><code>
+CREATE USER name@ipOfYourMachine IDENTIFIED BY 'password';
+GRANT ALL ON *.* TO name@ipOfYourMachine WITH GRANT OPTION;
+</code></pre>

+To test this newly established user on the other machine, You first need to install the mariadb-client on that machine:

+<pre><code>
+sudo apt-get install mariadb-client
+</code></pre>

+to log on with that client use:

+<pre><code>
+mysql --host=ipAddressOfTheDBServer -u nameOfTheUser --port 3306 -p
+</code></pre>

+The -p flag at the end indicates, that we log in with a password.
+If everything worked out, you should see a mysql shell.

 ### Step 5: Installing and testing MQTT

+In our version of the network, we use eclipse mosquitto, which is an open source mqtt broker.
+To install the broker, log on to the server run:

+<pre><code>
+sudo apt-get install mosquitto mosquitto-clients
+</code></pre>

+The first package installs the broker, the second one installs some clients that can be used for testing the broker.

 ### Step 6: Integration and Configuration of the Shelly Plugs